eea/eea.docker.aqr-public/Readme.md

     $ docker-compose -f dev-docker-compose.yml up -d

-Note: You need to start the containers in detached mode using the *-d* flag
+Note: a) You need to start the containers in detached mode using the *-d* flag
+      b) When you build the maven project , remember to configure the correct host for the database.
+Change the persistence.jdbc.url attribute

+from

+    <persistence.jdbc.url>jdbc:postgresql://localhost:5432/aqrsystem</persistence.jdbc.url>

+to

+    <persistence.jdbc.url>jdbc:postgresql://DB:5432/aqrsystem</persistence.jdbc.url>

 ### Initialize database with data